Helmut Schmidt University: Chronology of establishment

 On 11 June 1970, the Federal Minister of Defense at the time, Helmut Schmidt, for whom the university was later named and who later would become chancellor of Germany, published a decree that a university be established for the purpose of schooling certain members of the German Federal Armed Forces.

 On 17 May 1971 the decree, passed a year earlier by Schmidt, was appraised.

 The German Federal Armed Forces agreed 29 June 1972 to collaborate with Schmidt's ideas for the university.
 The agreement was finalised 3 October 1972 and legally concluded.

 The first classes of students began schooling on 1 October 1973 and the first graduate left the university on 30 September 1976.

 Presidents

-Since the beginning of the university in 1973, there have been eight presidents of the institution, including the current president, Wilfried Seidel, who has been in office since 2010.
+Since the beginning of the university in 1973, there have been nine presidents of the institution, including the current president, Klaus Beckmann, who has been in office since 2010.

 Renaming

 It was in the December 2003 that the University of the German Federal Armed Forces Hamburg was rechristened "Helmut Schmidt University / University of the German Federal Armed Forces Hamburg" to honour the man who passed the decree for the university's establishment.
 The idea of a university is his brainchild.
 Schmidt was present at the ceremony and was awarded an honorary degree.